thieuan/SM/VOC.md

 <h2>Release note</h2>
 <h3>2.3.5</h3>
 - Option for background opacity level
-- Option for animation smoothness level, or to set it to none
+<br>- Option for animation smoothness level, or to set it to none
 <h3>2.3.7</h3>
 - Shortcut: RuntimeException, SecurityException